dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 * A Query and/or a Response may contain an OPT section.
 * A Question may or may not be present.
 If the Query is available, the Question section of the Query is used.
 If no Query is available, the Question section of the Response is used.
 Unless otherwise noted, a Question refers to the first Question in the Question section.

-So, for example, a field listed with a Present value of QUERY is present whenever the Q/R pair contains a Query.
+So, for example, a field listed with a Present value of QUERY is present whenever the Q/R data item contains a Query.
 If the pair contains a Response only, the field will not be present.

 ## IP address table
 This table holds all client and server IP addresses in the block.
 Each item in the table is a single IP address.